 Types:

-• Whey Protein Powder: The standard.
+- Whey protein powder: The standard.
 Fast absorption, good amino acid profile

-• Casein: Slow absorption.
-Good before bed
+- Casein: Slow absorption.
+Good before sleep

-• Plant Protein (Pea, Rice): For vegans.
+- Plant protein (pea, rice): For vegans.
 Combining 2 types provides a complete profile

 4. Creatine Monohydrate